 The Workforce Innovation and Opportunity Act (WIOA) Titles I and III programs provide job search assistance, access to education, and training for job seekers.
 These programs also provide services to employers, such as incumbent worker training and layoff aversion.
-The staff funded by these programs are co-located within AJCs and typically coordinate efforts onsite and are currently concentrated in the North San José Job Center (a standalone office administered by EDD) and 2.5 FTE staff from EDD are co-located at our Morgan Hill AJCC and continue to provide the following programs:
+The staff funded by these programs are co-located within AJCs and typically coordinate efforts onsite and are currently concentrated in the North San José Job Center (a standalone office administered by EDD) and continue to provide the following programs:

-• Trade Adjustment Assistance Act: work2future is co-located with the California Employment Development Department Workforce Services at the North San José center to offer TAA participants with WIOA services. work2future staff currently co-enroll all TAA participants into

-- the WIOA program where potential participants are fully notified of services available to supplement their TAA training. - Unemployment Compensation: Unemployment (UI) programs in the work2future area include the state's Personalized Job Search Assistance program, Trade Adjustment Assistance (TAA) program, Reemployment Services and Eligibility Assessment (RESEA), Youth Employment Opportunity Program; and Veterans program.
+• Trade Adjustment Assistance Act: work2future is co-located with the California Employment Development Department Workforce Services at the North San José center to offer TAA participants with WIOA services. work2future staff currently co-enroll all TAA participants into the WIOA program where potential participants are fully notified of services available to supplement their TAA training. • Unemployment Compensation: Unemployment (UI) programs in the work2future area include the state's Personalized Job Search Assistance program, Trade Adjustment Assistance (TAA) program, Reemployment Services and Eligibility Assessment (RESEA), Youth Employment Opportunity Program; and Veterans program.
 State Rapid Response teams, in coordination with work2future's Rapid Response teams, provide services to employers and workers in mass layoff situations and conduct UI claim filing activities, when needed.
 Rapid Response staff serve as a key point of contact for businesses and are also used to educate potential participants for the WIOA program.